-E = Galileo, C = Beidou, J = QZSS, I = NavIC/IRNSS, S = SBAS) and clearly identifies the tracking modes of each of the observations by utilising 3-character observation codes for all GNSS constellations.
+Following several revisions for improvement and clarification, RINEX 3.05 (Romero, 2020) is the last official RINEX version 3 format.
+Its major difference compared to RINEX 2.11 is that it fully supports multi-GNSS (G = GPS, R = GLONASS, E = Galileo, C = Beidou, J = QZSS, I = NavIC/IRNSS, S = SBAS) and clearly identifies the tracking modes of each of the observations by utilising 3-character observation codes for all GNSS constellations.
 In particular, the possibility to track frequencies on different channels required a more flexible and more detailed definition of the observation codes.

-Some software currently supports formats up to RINEX 3.04 only, which has minor differences to the latest version (apart from missing signals and tracking codes to fully support the 2nd and 3rd generation of Beidou).
+Some software currently supports formats up to RINEX 3.04 only, which has minor differences to the latest version (apart from missing signals and tracking codes to fully support the $2^{nd}$ and $3^{rd}$ generation of Beidou).
 RINEX 3.04 is also the format currently being used by DCS Spatial Services for archiving CORSnet-NSW datasets and providing them to Geoscience Australia (e.g. to be used by the AUSPOS service).

 The RINEX 3.04/3.05 file naming convention (Figure 3) stipulates a much longer file name than RINEX 2.11, providing more detailed information about the dataset collected by being more descriptive, flexible and extendable (this was introduced with RINEX 3.02).
 In particular, this facilitates the efficient storage and exchange of RINEX data in large communities like the IGS.
 For practical surveying applications, this naming convention may appear to be too detailed to be adopted.
-However, it is important that users of IGS products or CORS data understand the long RINEX file names in order to obtain the desired data for their purposes.
+However, it is important that users of IGS products or CORS data understand the new RINEX file naming in order to obtain the desired data for their purposes.